-Prior to January 12, 2015, the breath testing rule for the 15 minute observation period was contained in former rule 19.4(c)(1), the applicable rule that was in force at the time of his breath test.
+Prior to January 12, 2015, the breath testing rule for the 15-minute observation period was contained in former rule 19.4(c)(1), the applicable rule that was in force at the time of his breath test.
 See 37 Tex.
 Admin.
 Code § 19.4(c)(1) (2014) (Tex.
-Dep't of Pub.
+Dep’t of Pub.
 Safety, Approval of Techniques, Methods, and Programs), repealed by 40 Tex.
 Reg.
 129, 250–55 (2015).
 See Patel v.
 State, No. 01–14–00575–CR, 2015 WL 5821439, at *1 n.1 (Tex.
 App.–Houston [1st Dist.]
 Sep.
-29, 2015, pet. ref'd) (mem. op.).
+29, 2015, pet. ref’d) (mem. op.).

 The rules for DWI breath alcohol testing in Texas can be found in Title 37 of the Texas Department of Public Safety rules in part 1 of Chapter 19.
-The most important administrative rules for breath testing including the following:
+The most important administrative rules for breath testing include the following:

 Evidence that is obtained in violation of any provisions of the Constitution or laws of the State of Texas is not admissible at trial.
 Tex.
 Code Crim.
 Proc.
 Ann. art.
 38.23(a).
 Generally, the failure to comply with an administrative agency’s rules does not provide a basis for the exclusion of evidence under article 38.23, unless the applicable statute itself expressly requires compliance with DPS rules.
 See Tex.
 Transp.
 Code Ann. §§ 724.001(7), 724.016.

 Your criminal defense attorney can object to the admission of his breath test results on the basis that the officer was not in the defendant’s presence to observe the defendant for a fifteen-minute period prior to administering his breath test.
-If the officer was not in the defendant presence for a fifteen-minute period prior to administering his test then your attorney can move to have the breath test results suppressed.
+If the officer was not in the defendant’s presence for a fifteen-minute period prior to administering his test then your attorney can move to have the breath test results suppressed.

-For the 15 minute observation period after a DWI breath test, the applicable statute itself expressly requires a breath sample to be taken in compliance with DPS rules.
+For the 15-minute observation period after a DWI breath test, the applicable statute itself expressly requires a breath sample to be taken in compliance with DPS rules.
 See Tex.
 Transp.
 Code Ann. §§ 724.001(7), 724.016.
 A violation can lead to the suppression of the breath test result.

 If the results of the breath test are not excluded by the judge on a pre-trial basis, then at trial, your criminal defense attorney can renew that objection and also request the following jury instruction pursuant to Texas Code of Criminal Procedure Article 38.23:

-In considering these instructions, if you find from the evidence that the defendant was not in the continuous presence of the Defendant prior to the administration of the breath test in this case, you will not consider such evidence for any purpose whatsoever.
+In considering these instructions, if you find from the evidence that the defendant was not in the continuous presence of the Defendant prior to the administration of the breath test, in this case, you will not consider such evidence for any purpose whatsoever.

 See Tex.
 Code Crim.
 Proc.
 Ann. art.
 38.23.

-Although the court will not tell the jury that it should disregard the results of the breath test if it has a reasonable doubt about whether the breath test machine was in good working order, the defendant is entitled to an instruction about whether the officers and operators complied with DPS regulations regarding breath testing.
+Although the court will not tell the jury that it should disregard the results of the breath test if it has a reasonable doubt about whether the breath test machine was in good working order, the defendant is entitled to the instruction about whether the officers and operators complied with DPS regulations regarding breath testing.

 In Atkinson v.
 State, 871 S.W.2d 252 (Tex.
 App. – Fort Worth 1994), rev’d, 923 S.W.2d 21 (Tex.
 Crim.
 App.
 1996), on remand, 934 S.W.2d 896 (Tex.
 App. – Fort Worth 1996), the Court of Criminal Appeals approved the following jury instruction on the working condition of the instrument: